 Training is held locally either at one of the R-7 High Schools or at the Police Department Complex, and will be conducted by the Steering Committee members, Resource Attorneys and Judges.
 The training will require availability for eight consecutive two-hour training classes, and pass a bar examination.
 Completion of these requirements will be followed by a graduation.

-For questions, you can contact Officer Charles Gippner or Officer Chris Colon via email by clicking on their names below.
+For questions, you can contact Officer Steve Crume or Officer Larry Jones via email by clicking on their names below.

 Youth Court Attorney Application